SuryaThiru/A4/readme.md

    of the commands in `controller.commands` package.
 5. Created a `view` for the application called `ImageView`.
 6. Removed save functionality from the AbstractModel.java.
+7. Created a new controller implementation called `GUIController` ( implements `Features` ) to handle all requests from the GUI application.
+8. Created a new view `GUIView` to display a GUI to interact with the application.
+9. Added 2 new methods for ImageControllerImp `calculateHistogram` & `updatedImage`.
+10. Added a method `getFileName` in the `ImageUtil` as a utility method.
+11. Added a method `calculateHistogram` in `AbstractImage`.
+12. `IMEApplication` is changed to handle running the application using script (command line arguments), terminal commands & GUI.

 # Citation :